 This renovation and adaptive reuse project breathes life into one of two buildings that formed a historic, block-long department store.
 The project adds basement parking, adapts four floors to apartments, and restores the sixth floor Tea Room.

-The Wilkins Building renovation breathes life into one of two buildings that formed a historic block-long department store in downtown Des Moines.
-The conjoined buildings were listed on the National Register in 2010….and gutted by fire in 2014.
-The Wilkins Building’s reinforced concrete structure, cutting edge in 1908, enabled its rescue.
+The original, conjoined buildings were listed on the National Register in 2010 and gutted by fire in 2014.
+The surviving building’s reinforced concrete structure, cutting edge in 1908, enabled its rescue.
 Non-structural trauma included cracking, spalling, soot deposition, and water damage.
-The building’s restoration and adaptive reuse adds parking to the basement, maintains ground floor retail, restores the sixth floor Tea Room and balconies, and adapts four floors to rented apartments.

-The sixth floor Tea Room, a defining feature added in 1926, survived riddled with fire, smoke, and water damage.
-Some ornamental plaster on the walls could be salvaged but most of the ceiling’s design required replication.
-The renovation restores this room meticulously, thanks to molds of surviving plasterwork and archival photographs recording the society events it hosted over the years.
+The 2014 fire riddled the Tea Room, a defining feature added in 1926, with heat, smoke, and water damage.
+Though some ornamental wall plaster could be salvaged, most of the ceiling required replication.
+The renovation restores this room meticulously, thanks to surviving plasterwork molds and archival photographs recording the society events it hosted over the years.

 Des Moines, Iowa